Kolten Wong Player Props: Mariners vs. Brewers

 Kolten Wong At The Plate

+- In four of 15 games this year, Wong has picked up at least one hit, including one game with multiple hits.

+- In 15 games played this year, he has not hit a home run.

-- Wong has driven in a run in three games this year (21.4%), but has had no multiple-RBI games.
+- Wong has driven in a run in three games this season (20.0%), but has had no multiple-RBI games.

-- He has scored at least one run four times this year (28.6%), including one multi-run game.
+- In four of 15 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.